SravaniKV/8086-002-Assignments/Assignment2/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The **Potential data users** for this data would be usual for travel warnings, scientist research and in preventions in
+The _Potential data users_ for this data would be usual for travel warnings, scientist research and in preventions in
 futures based on the cases from different regions.

-**Questions that might help answering** are the immediate measures and warnings that can be taken when such out break occures.
+_Questions that might help answering_ are the immediate measures and warnings that can be taken when such out break occures.
 To conduct research work based on the cases.

+References:
+BuzzFeedNews.
+“BuzzFeedNews/Zika-Data.”
+GitHub, 1 Sept.
+2017, github.com/BuzzFeedNews/zika-data.